heinc1010/BAMixChecker/README.md

 ```

 #### BAMixChecker runs a mode for WES and RNA-seq as a default without bed file.
-#### If a bed file is given with –b option, it runs as targeted sequencing mode.
+#### If a bed file is given with –b option, it runs as a targeted sequencing mode.

 #### 1)	Whole genome or Whole Exome data or RNA sequencing data